celerity/celerity-runtime/docs/installation.md

 ## Picking a SYCL Implementation

-Celerity currently supports two different SYCL implementations.
+Celerity currently supports three different SYCL implementations.
 If you're simply giving Celerity a try, the choice does not matter all that much.
 For more advanced use cases or specific hardware setups it might however make sense to prefer one over the other.